Hilbert spaces built over metrics of fixed signature: Summary and outlook

 Despite these differences, the spaces of quantum states: $\Hf$, $\Kf$ and $\Sc$, are constructed of the same building blocks (being the Hilbert spaces $\{H_{x_1}\ot\ldots\ot H_{x_N}\}_{N=1,2,\ldots}$) and in our opinion it is worthwhile to explore more closely the relations between these three spaces.

-\paragraph{Acknowledgments} I am very grateful for Jerzy Kijowski and Piotr So{\l}tan for valuable discussions and help.
+\paragraph{Acknowledgments} I am very grateful to Jerzy Kijowski, {Jerzy Lewandowski} and Piotr So{\l}tan for valuable discussions and help.
 This work was partially supported by the Polish National Science Centre grant No. 2018/30/Q/ST2/00811.

-\section{The set $\Nc_N$ as a manifold}
+\section{The set $\Mc_N$ as a manifold}

 Let us fix an integer $N\geq 2$ and a smooth connected paracompact manifold $\Mc$ and define